ben-ryder/kangojs/README.md

 </div>
 </div>

+---

+**⚠️ Project Unmaintained️ ⚠️**
+This project is not currently being maintained.
+One of the primary goals of KangoJS was for me to experiment with dependency injection, decorators, publishing NPM packages etc and I've now done all these things.
+I'm currently of the view that further work on this project is not worth the time when better alternatives exist like [NestJS](https://nestjs.com/).
+I've learnt how the wheel can be made, there's no point continuing to re-invent it!

+I may come back to this project in the future or just fully unpublish the NPM modules and move/repurpose this GH org, I've not decided yet.

+---

 ## 🤔 About
 KangoJS was created because I was finding myself copying and pasting the same core functionality across a number of Express projects and I wanted a better way to manage this.